dmartinol/rhpam-cop/README.md

 ## Troubleshooting
 ### Missing RHSSO admin password
-When we install more times the RHSSO instance using the same DB, the default admin password available from the `credential-rhsso` Secret is not reflecting the real value pf the admin user password.
+When we install the RHSSO instance several times using the same DB, the default `admin` password available from the `credential-rhsso` Secret does not reflect the real value, because in that case the DB update would fail.

-Open the terminal console for the `keycloak-0` Pod and run the following to create a temporary user to login and then reset the password of the `admin`user:
+Follow these instructions to create a new admin user that allows you to login and reset the password of the `admin` user in the `master` Realm:
+* Open the terminal console for the `keycloak-0` Pod
+* Run these commands:
 ```shell
 /opt/eap/bin/add-user-keycloak.sh -u test -p test123
 /opt/eap/bin/jboss-cli.sh --connect --command=reload
 ```

+After resetting the `admin` password, you can delete the` test` user from the RHSSO console.

 ## License
 See the associated [LICENSE](./LICENSE) file